 The “sunshine vitamin” D, as with other nutrients, has its own bunch of functions.
-And so, with deficiency, your body will have health issues.
+And so, with vitamin D deficiency, your body will have increased risk of health issues.
 This article is a comprehensive account of its uses, benefits, deficiency symptoms, sources, supplements, dosage, and toxicity of excessive amounts.
 So read on to know all about vitamin D.

 What is vitamin D?